Support the Charles H. Townes

 serves as both the Founder and Director of CTNS and as Professor

-of Theology and Science in Residence at the GTU.
+of Theology and Science at the GTU.
 He and other

 CTNS-related GTU faculty regularly work with a variety of